 Impact Of COVID-19 On Travel Businesses And Advice On A Comeback Strategy With Mike Putman

-We had the opportunity of interviewing Mike Putman, Founder and CEO of Custom Travel Solutions.
+We had the opportunity of interviewing Mike Putman, Founder and CEO of Custom Travel Solutions for understanding the impact of COVID-19 on Travel Businesses and advice on a comeback strategy.
 With over 3 decades of experience and in-depth knowledge in the travel industry, Mike has observed evolving customer travel habits and needs over the years.
 He came together with other experts and formed Custom Travel Solutions.

 Custom Travel Solutions is one of the leading providers of premium membership-based travel and lifestyle benefits.
 They also provide white label booking engines, travel APIs, travel benefit programs, travel fulfillment, travel licensing, travel customer service, closed user group inventory, and a full array of consultative services.

 Following were the questions we asked Mike during the interview where we discussed the impact of COVID-19 on Travel businesses and more: